The question that I always struggle to explain to dog owners is the following:

 Why do you need to satisfy the dog’s needs?

 Dogs have needs and because dogs don’t make the choice to live with humans, they are not capable of satisfying their own needs that they desperately need.
 Humans make the choice of selecting the dog and bringing it to their homes.
 The dog does not have any ability to make choices other than what the human is choosing for the dog.

-Care and affection are the parts that most dog owners focus on and provide the best for their dogs.
-But dog owners need to focus on the other three essentials as well.
+Care and affection are the part that most dog owners focus and provide the best for their dogs.
+But dog owners need to focus on other three essentials as well.